Submersions, Hamiltonian systems and optimal solutions to the rolling manifolds problem: Lifting Hamiltonian systems

-\begin{proof} Pick a local orthonormal basis $e_1, \dots, e_n$ of vector fields, and use these vector field to give the cotangent bundle local coordinates $p_i =p(e_i)$.
-It is standard result that the Hamiltonian vector field in these local coordinates is given by
+\end{corollary} \begin{proof} Pick any local orthonormal basis $X_1, \dots, X_n$ of vector fields relative to~$\tensorg$ and use these vector fields to give the fibers of cotangent bundle $T^*M$ the coordinates $\lambda_i = \lambda X_i$.
+It is a standard result that the Hamiltonian vector field of $H$ in these coordinates is given by